-Product Model: DGS-3130 Series Layer 3 Stackable Managed Switch Release 1.40 Information in this document is subject to change without notice.
-Reproduction of this document in any manner, without the written permission of the D-Link Corporation, is strictly forbidden.
+Layer 3 Stackable Managed Switch

+Information in this document is subject to change without notice.
+Reproduction in any manner whatsoever, without the written permission of D-Link Corporation, is strictly forbidden.

-Trademarks used in this text: D-Link and the D-Link logo are trademarks of the D-Link Corporation; Microsoft and Windows are registered trademarks of the Microsoft Corporation.
+Trademarks used in this text: D-Link and the D-LINK logo are trademarks of D-Link Corporation; Microsoft and Windows are registered trademarks of Microsoft Corporation.

-Other trademarks and trade names may be used in this document to refer to either as the entities claiming the marks and the names or their products.
+Other trademarks and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
 D-Link Corporation disclaims any proprietary interest in trademarks and trade names other than its own.

-© 2022 D-Link Corporation.
+© 2024 D-Link Corporation.
 All rights reserved.